 - Add the chicken and cook on each side for about 5 minutes.

-- Remove the chicken and leave to rest.
+- Remove the chicken and allow to rest.

-- Add the chicken, diced tomatoes, water, capers, and herbs.
+- Add the chicken, diced tomatoes, chicken stock, capers, and herbs.

 - Cover and allow to simmer for about 30 minutes.